The Veritas Beamline

 _images/solid_state.jpg

-Solid state sample rod with detachable heads according to user need
+Solid state sample rod with detachable heads according to user need.

 Sample rod for gas experiments